mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/databases/mongodbatlas.html.md

         project_id="a-project-id"
     ```

-1. Configure a role that maps a name in Vault to a MongoDB command that executes and
+2. Configure a role that maps a name in Vault to a MongoDB Atlas command that executes and
-creates the database credential:
+   creates the Database User credential:

     ```text
     $ vault write database/roles/my-role \